Your Guide to Finding the Best Matcha Tea

 What is Matcha Tea?

-Matcha green tea is made from the powdered green tea leaves of the tea plant known as Camellia sinensis.
+Matcha is a Japanese green tea made from the powdered green tea leaves of the tea plant known as Camellia sinensis.
 This powdered green tea is most commonly cultivated and produced in Japan.
 What makes this green tea unique from other green tea varieties is that it is stone-ground.
 When brewing matcha green tea, the entire leaves are consumed rather than steeped and then removed.

 There are three high-quality matcha tea leaves known as samidori, yabukita, and okumidori.
 Matcha green tea is mainly produced in Uji, Japan located just southeast of Kyoto.
 The green tea plants are shade-grown for the last few weeks before harvest.
 This helps to increase the production of chlorophyll and other healthy compounds in the tea leaves.